fanhh/Outage-Duration-Prediction/README.md

 ### Visualization
 <iframe src="base_model.html" width=800 height=600 frameBorder=0></iframe>
+The scatter plot for the baseline model, where most actual values and predictions cluster near the bottom, with a few exceptions, suggests a model that captures a predominant trend in the dataset but fails to account for all the variations.
+This pattern indicates that while the model may be effective in predicting a certain common scenario (reflected by the majority of points at the bottom), it struggles with instances that deviate from this norm.
+The presence of actual values away from the bottom, which the model fails to predict accurately, points to its limited capacity in handling diverse cases within the data.
+This could be a sign of oversimplification in the model's approach, where it primarily predicts a single outcome or a narrow range of outcomes, leading to a lack of comprehensive representational ability and potentially high bias for less common but significant scenarios.

 ### Conclusion
 While the baseline model sets an initial benchmark, it underscores the need for more sophisticated modeling approaches and a broader set of features to improve prediction accuracy and gain deeper insights into power outage duration factors.